vaadin/archetypes/vaadin-archetype-spring-application/src/main/resources/archetype-resources/README.md

 This project can be used as a starting point to create your own Vaadin application with Spring Boot.
 It contains all the necessary configuration and some placeholder files to get you started.

+You can download a Vaadin app starter with additional configurations at [start.vaadin.com](https://start.vaadin.com) (a visual tool for quickly generating Vaadin web apps that you can download and open in your IDE).

 ## Running the application
 The project is a standard Maven project.
 To run it from the command line, type `mvn`, then open http://localhost:8080 in your browser.